OBDS-Training/Help/content/en/docs/connect/first-steps/windows-setup/index.md

 toc: true
 ---

+## Install Visual Studio Code (VSCode)

+### Download the installer file

+In your web browser, navigate to <https://code.visualstudio.com/download>.

+### Run the installer

+Double-click on the installer file that you just downloaded and progress through the screens of the installation program.

-## Install VSCode
+### Install VSCode extensions

-- Download from website.
-- Run installer.
+Launch VSCode.

-- Go to 'Extension' tab on the left.
+Click on the 'Extension' tab on the left.

 - Install 'Python'. (screenshot)

+![Install the 'Python' extension.](vscode-extension-python.png)

 - Install 'Live Share Extension Pack'. (screenshot)

-![Install the 'Python' extension.](vscode-extension-python.png)

 ![Install the 'Live Share Extension Pack' extension.](vscode-extension-liveshare.png)